soundpress/RulesOfNYC/docs/c09/index.rst

    (2) Insufficient abatement.

       (A) Abatement credit.
-If the Commissioner determines that a dwelling unit received an abatement in an amount less than the amount to which the dwelling unit was actually entitled, then the Commissioner will apply an abatement credit in accordance with the procedures set forth in § 24-04 of this title to the real property taxes of the condominium dwelling unit or the cooperative apartment corporation property in which the affected cooperative apartment corporation dwelling unit is located, in an amount equal to the difference between the abatement originally granted and the amount to which the dwelling unit was actually entitled.
+If the Commissioner determines that a dwelling unit received an abatement in an amount less than the amount to which the dwelling unit was actually entitled, then the Commissioner will apply an abatement credit in accordance with the procedures set forth in 19 RCNY § 24-04 to the real property taxes of the condominium dwelling unit or the cooperative apartment corporation property in which the affected cooperative apartment corporation dwelling unit is located, in an amount equal to the difference between the abatement originally granted and the amount to which the dwelling unit was actually entitled.
 The Commissioner will mail a notice of the application of the abatement credit, which may be in the form of a statement of account or an amended bill for real property taxes, to the address for the affected condominium dwelling unit or cooperative apartment corporation property on record with the Department for mailing statements of account or real property tax bills.

       (B) Application of abatement credit as timely payment of installment.
 If the installment of real property taxes to which the Commissioner applies the abatement credit became due and payable during the fiscal year as to which the Commissioner determines that there is an abatement credit, or during any fiscal year thereafter, the Commissioner may apply the abatement credit as if the credit were a timely payment of the tax installment to which the credit is applied, such that no interest will accrue on the amount of the tax installment satisfied by the abatement credit.